Kelly Plante

 Department

-Kelly J. Plante
+Kelly Plante

-Her dissertation, Death Writing: Gender and Necropolitics in the Atlantic World (1660–1840), defended in May 2023, won the Bibliographical Society of America (BSA) 2024 William L. Mitchell Prize.
-Her essay, “‘Equipped herself in the habit of a man’: Exposing Empire in the Female Spectator (1745–46) won the 2021 American Society for Eighteenth-Century Studies Graduate Student Research Essay Prize.
+Her dissertation/first book project Death Writing: Gender and Necropolitics in the Atlantic World (1660–1840), defended in May 2023, won the Bibliographical Society of America (BSA) 2024 William L. Mitchell Prize and the American Society for Eighteenth-Century Studies Women's Caucus Émilie du Châtelet early career researcher prize.
+Her essay, “‘Equipt herself in the habit of a man’: Exposing Empire in the Female Spectator (1745–46) won the 2021 American Society for Eighteenth-Century Studies Graduate Student Research Essay Prize.
 With Karenza Sutton-Bennett, Ph.D., she co-edits the Lady’s Museum Project, the very first critical and teaching edition of, and learning community around, Charlotte Lennox’s magazine the Lady’s Museum (1760–61), which has won the 2021 Canadian Society for Eighteenth-Century Studies D. W. Smith Research and the 2023 American Society for Eighteenth-Century Studies Women’s Caucus Editing and Translation fellowships.

 Research interest(s)/area of expertise